 You’ve Identified the Statistical Outliers – Now What?

 This is where a very objective process begins to take on a more subjective feel.
-Even though you’ve clearly labeled the observations that are statistical outliers within the data set, it isn’t a black and white issue whether you should omit or not omit an observation, especially considering it may be looked at as a form of data tampering.
+Even though you’ve clearly labeled the observations that are statistical outliers within the data set, it isn’t a black-and-white issue whether you should omit or not omit an observation, especially considering it may be looked at as a form of data tampering.

-There are several methods to determining statistical outliers, such as the Chauvenet’s criterion and Grubbs’ test.
-This is certainly not the only way to calculate an outlier, but if you need a simple and fast equation to determine an outlier with regards to the median and quartiles, the method outlined here will serve you well.
+This is certainly not the only way to calculate an outlier, but if you need a simple and fast equation to determine an outlier with regard to the median and quartiles, the method outlined here will serve you well.
+Remember, understanding data outliers is essential for maintaining the integrity of your survey data analysis.